xackery/thj-wiki/content/getting-started/game-mechanics.md

 - When you try to dispel a mob, the server iterates all buffs on the target mob, and rolls a d100 vs every buff
 - start with a dispel chance of 32%
 - take your caster level, and subtract the enemy's level to get a level_diff
-- the only ways to modify your caster level is with Jamfest AA, which gives +6 caster level for this check
+- there are two ways to modify your caster level, one is is with Jamfest AA, which gives +6 caster level for this check, and the other is with the spell's level mod, I listed below the values of commonly used each spell
 - if the level_diff is > 0, level_diff is multiplied by 7 for dispel chance
 - if the level_diff is < 0, level_diff is multiplied by 2.
 - if dispel_chance is greater than 100, return success